-CIG hosts codes in a wide range of disciplines in geodynamics and conmputational science including geodynamo, long-term tectonics, magma migration, mantle dynamics, selsmology, and short_term crustal dynamics.
+CIG hosts codes in a wide range of disciplines in geodynamics and computational science including geodynamo, long-term tectonics, magma migration, mantle dynamics, seismology, and short-term crustal dynamics.
 For researchers interested in including CIG in their data management plan, please see our Code Donation policy.

 CIG provides pathways to high-performance computing for researchers.
 Computing time is available for small test runs allowing researchers to run tests for proposal development.
 Contact: firstname.lastname@example.org for more information.

 Each software page provides users with the necessary information to get started with the code including how to use and how to find help.
 A brief description of the general types of problems the code is designed to model along with release notes for the most recent versions is followed by downloadable binaries (tarballs.)
 All codes include documentation and/or tutorials and examples.
 For additional help and tips, consult the code's Wiki page.
 The Mail List sends your questions out to mail list subscribers for additional support.